pratishshr/envault/README.md

 $ envault setup
 ```

-- Choose your AWS profile that was setup earlier, <br>
+- Choose your AWS profile that was setup earlier. <br>
-- Choose the AWS Region where
+- Choose the AWS Region where your secrets are kept.
-- You can also add an deployment environment associated with the secret name.
+- You can also add a deployment environment associated with the secret name.
+You may add any number of environment you want.

 ```
  Example: